FURRO404/BOTSRE/README.md

 You can start the bot by running `BotScript.py` once you put your discord bot token into your env, this bot is currently meant to be ran inside Replit.

-### Features
+### Main Features
-Meta Management
-Allows users to add, remove, and view vehicles in the Meta list based on their Battle Ratings (BR).

 Alarms
-Monitor squadron changes and notify when members leave with points, and point changes
+Monitor squadron changes and notify when members leave with points, point changes, and automatic logs.

-Game Logging
-Log game outcomes (wins, losses) along with details like the enemy team name, vehicle counts, and comments.

-Interactive Commands
-Use Discord's UI components like modals and dropdowns to interact with the bot.

-### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Comp
+Given an enemy username, return the composition of their team's vehicles from the last known game.

+Translation
+Useful for international squadrons, be sure to toggle the feature!

+General Squadron Information
+SQ-Info and Stat should be useful for that